Skip to content

 - Understand the location of Biblical events and how the geography of the land impacted those events.

 - Rediscover the excitement of learning about the Bible, and seeing it and “feeling it” first hand.
-In turn you will be able to enrich the lives of your church members.
+In turn you will be able to enrich the lives of your congregants.

 How Your Ministry will be Enhanced by Christian Travel…